-The financial report was authorised for issue by the directors on 30 September 2022.
+The financial report was authorised for issue by the directors on 28 September 2023.
 The Company has the power to amend and reissue the financial report.

-Through the use of the Internet, we have ensured that our corporate reporting is timely, complete, and available globally at minimum cost to the Company.
+Using the Internet, we have ensured that our corporate reporting is timely, complete, and available globally at minimum cost to the Company.
 All press releases, financial reports and other information are available to our investors on our website: www.compumedics.com.au.